kbalog/uis-dat630-fall2016/assignment-1/README.md

   - Training set: `data/adult.train`.
 The file contains 32561 records in total.
 Each line corresponds to a record, with the attributes comma separated.
 The last attribute is the target class label: <=50K or >50K.
   - Test set: `data/adult.test`.
 The file contains 16281 records.
 It has the exact same format as `adult.train`, except the last column.
 I.e., the class labels are missing from the test file; your task is to predict these and output the predictions to a separate file.
   - There are 14 attributes, a mixture of categorical and continuous ones.
 Mind that there are missing attribute values (denoted by ?).
 See the `adult.txt` file under the `data` folder for further details.
-  - The `eval.py` script can be used for evaluation during development (if the holdout method or cross-validation is employed).
+  - The `eval.py` (for Python 2.7) and `eval3.py` (for Python 3.x) scripts can be used for evaluation during development (if the holdout method or cross-validation is employed).
     * The `toy_data` folder contains a toy-sized ground truth set and predictions; this is only provided to allow you to try out the evaluation script.
 Run `python eval.py toy_data/test.gt toy_data/test.pred` from the assignment's root folder.